Woodhead02/Unifi-EV-Lite-HomeAssistant/README.md

  UniFi EV Station for Home Assistant

 A custom Home Assistant integration for locally managed Ubiquiti UniFi Connect EV Stations.
+This was heavily worked on via ChatGPT Codex, I am lazy and def not a dev, but I play on tv?

 This integration connects directly to a UniFi OS console, such as a Dream Machine, authenticates with a local UniFi account, discovers EV Stations managed by UniFi Connect, and exposes charging data and controls to Home Assistant.